 Since the publication of the 2020 Certification Program, we have held more than 15 technical meetings with many participants from banana sector organizations and farms.
 These meetings have given us the opportunity to have constructive discussions on key elements of the Sustainable Agriculture Standard.
 Our goal is to ensure that banana growers around the world are using the full power of the standard so that together we can maximize the positive social, environmental, and economic impact.

-- The first meeting was held in July 2020.
-The Rainforest Alliance core banana team and members of our leadership team held an open discussion with sector organizations from Costa Rica, Colombia, Guatemala, Honduras, and Ecuador.
-This was followed by four technical meetings in July and August, as well as eight country specific meetings on shared responsibility.
+- We held the first meeting in July 2020.
+The Rainforest Alliance core banana team and members of its leadership team held an open discussion with sector organizations from Costa Rica, Colombia, Guatemala, Honduras, and Ecuador.
+We followed this with four technical meetings in July and August, as well as eight country-specific meetings on shared responsibility.

-- We have also had several meetings with smallholder banana farmers to help them with the implementation of the new standard—with a focus on the requirements specific to their situation.
+- The Rainforest Alliance has also conducted several meetings with smallholder banana farmers to help with the implementation of the new standard—with a focus on the requirements specific to individual situations.